Roma-Roman/magento-2-Roman-Yurkhanov-base/README.md

 ### 1. Install via composer (recommend)

 I recommend you to install RomanYurkhanov_Base module via composer.
-It is easy to install, update and maintaince.
+It is easy to install, update and maintenance.

 Run the following command in Magento 2 root folder.